single-spa/single-spa.js.org/docs/separating-applications.md

 ---
 id: separating-applications
-title: Separating applications
+title: Splitting up applications
-sidebar_label: Separating
+sidebar_label: Splitting applications
 ---

 In a large, microserviced system, your root single-spa configuration and each of the applications should probably have its own git repository.
 How to do that in a javascript project isn't necessarily clear, so some options are listed below.